This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Greenwich’s Gipsy Moth pub has a lush beer garden – although we always try to grab one of the tables directly facing the Cutty Sark itself (not as easy as it sounds; you often have to queue outside in the summer months).

-Although the service can be a bit hit and miss (it is very popular with tourists so the bar queues can be huge), the location is amazing and they do a nice line in traditional pub grub like fish and chips.
+Although the service can be a bit hit and miss, the location is amazing and they do a nice line in traditional pub grub like fish and chips.

 Address: The Gipsy Moth, 60 Greenwich Church Street, London SE10 9BL